v-pbartley/openhack-mc4h/docs/Challenge-3.md

 ---
-title: Challenge 3 - Ingest to FHIR
+title: Ingest to FHIR
 has_children: false
-nav_order: 1
+nav_order: 5
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare